sam-caldwell/ami/docs/edges.md

 # AMI Edge Specifications (`edge.*`)

+Note: The authoritative source of truth is docs/Asynchronous Machine Interface.docx.
+If any guidance here conflicts with the .docx, the .docx prevails.

 AMI programs declare edges inside node argument lists using compiler-generated constructs:

 - `edge.FIFO(minCapacity, maxCapacity, backpressure, type)`